Introduction

 a) Extensibility: Postgres allows users to define custom data types, operators, and functions, enabling seamless integration with unique business requirements.

-b) ACID Compliance: Postgres adheres to the ACID (Atomicity, Consistency, Isolation, Durability) principles, ensuring data integrity and transactional reliability.
+b) ACID Compliance: Postgres adheres to the ACID (Atomicity, Consistency, Isolation, Durability) principles, ensuring data integrity, scalability operations and transactional reliability.

 c) Replication: The built-in replication capabilities of Postgres enable easy data redundancy and high availability for critical applications.